zidisw/progres-belajarkuh/README.md

 What I do in Laskar AI?

+15 Februari 2025
+Start learning Newbie Software Development.
+(100%)

 16 Februari 2025
-Started learning Logic Programming, Basic Software Development, and Git/Github.
-(80%)
+Continue learning Logic Programming and Git/Github.
+(80% total of 2 course)